 Mental skills are more metaphysical or cognitive in nature than physical skills.

 Sometimes, characters must struggle to remain focused and diligent in tasks.
-Examples include keeping watch, Training one's skills, and resisting mind-affecting magic.
+Examples include keeping watch, sensing nearby threats or hidden secrets, Training one's skills, and resisting mind-affecting magic.
 That's where the Discipline skill comes into play.
 It is also used for certain magical effects.

-Many characters may have reasons for sneaking about, and this is accomplished using the Stealth skill.
+Many characters may have reasons for sneaking about, and this is accomplished using the Guile skill.
 This can come in many forms, from hiding in crowds, to padding down alleyways, to hiding in camouflage.
+It also used for thievery, palming objects, hiding things, etc.

 Each of the previous skill categories has five predefined skills associated with them.
 By contrast, culture and trade skills do not have defined lists of skills.
 Culture skills represent a character's connection and familiarity with various languages, regions, and factions.
 Trade skills are sciences, professions, or arts that a character might have become proficient with.
 Whenever you gain a skill boost to a new culture or trade skill, write that skill on your character sheet.
 Skills that don't appear on your character sheet are untrained (d4) by default.